zicklag/docs-1/docs/getting-started/introduction.md

+---
+description: An introduction to what Directus is, how it works, who it is for, and when to use it.
+readTime: 12 minutes
+---

 # Introduction

 > These Docs will help you get Directus up-and-running quickly, guide you through advanced features, and explain the